-Send one digit at a time so electronics just need to Distinguish 1 from 0 e.g. CD's, DVDs, MP3, iPods, Computers, Digital Tapes, Digital TV, ...
+Send one digit at a time so electronics just need to Distinguish 1 from 0 e.g. CD's, DVDs, MP3, iPods, Computers, Digital Tapes, Digital TV, ... just about everything!

 Can use 2 very different voltages, amplifiers do not have to have "high fidelity"